testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

    ![The Azure Functions extension panel in VS Code is displayed highlighting the button to publish the function.](media/ex5-task1-002.png "The Azure Function panel")

-    - Select the same subscription as your Synapse workspace.
+    - If prompted for a subscription, select the same subscription as your Synapse workspace.

+    - For the folder to deploy, select **GetInvoiceData**.

-    - Choose to **Create new Function App in Azure...**.
+    - Choose to **+ Create new Function App in Azure...** (the first one).

     - Give this function a unique name, relative to form recognition.